yuiung/test/README.md

 Please see [pgpool-II user manual](http://www.pgpool.net/docs/latest/pgpool-en.html), [pgpool Wiki](http://www.pgpool.net/mediawiki/index.php/Main_Page) for more detailed informations.

-### Support for monitoring of cluster system with PostgreSQL + pgpool-II
-And more, it make it possible to monitor a cluster system which is configured with PostgreSQL Streaming replication and pgpool-II or pgpol-II watchdog which add high availability to themselves.
-Useful triggers which can detects the occurence of split brain, failover are provided through monitoring of postgres, pgpool-II processes.

 ### Group items
 Monitoring items are grouped by each application to clarify them.